Mvrjustid/ubiphysio/README.md

 ![fig1](https://github.com/Mvrjustid/ubiphysio/assets/14902853/bc8c644a-7fc3-4b10-b355-fa000d3ce8a3)

 # Timeline
-The codes together with utilitis will be made public available within March 2024!
+The codes together with utilitis etc spread wildly in our local folders.
+We are a samll team, with one postdoc and a few undergraduates, and are busy opening our new projects.

+So, if you want to explore our codes ASAP, please Star 🌟.
+Thereon, I can better convince myself and students to finalize and maintain this repo.

-Stay tuned : )
+Cheers : )